JenWarman/events-platform/README.md

 1. **Search Events:** Any user can search events by selecting event type or searching in the search bar.
 2. **Log in:** Users can create an account using a simple registration form then log in to sign up for events.
 3. **Sign up for an Event:** A user can sign up for an event by a simple click of a button.
-This event will them be added to ***your events*** which can be accessed on their profile page by the search button for your events.
+This event will then be added to ***your events*** which can be accessed on their profile page or by the search button.
 4. **Add Event to Calendar:** Once the user has signed up for an event they can add this event to their personal calendar.
 5. **Staff Use:** A staff member or *admin* has access to additional event management features and will see buttons to add, edit and delete events.